- How much magnesium should we be getting daily?

 In a study of nearly 4,000 Japanese women (ages 18 to 20 and dietetic students), more than 1 in 4 were found to have functional constipation — constipation without a physical cause.
 Their dietary fiber and water intake were not associated with this condition, but low magnesium intake was.
 15

-As we’ve written about previously, a healthy microbiome can have a big effect on our overall health.
+A healthy microbiome can have a big effect on overall health.
 In addition to constipation, magnesium deficiencies also have been shown to alter gut microbiota in mice, inducing anxiety and depressive behavior — tying a few of these top five benefits together.
 16

-While I told John I would never write about my bathroom life for Gene Food, I will say my gut has felt in tip-top shape the past 3 weeks.
+While we generally don’t bring bathroom talk onto Gene Food, John noticed his gut has felt in tip-top shape the past 3 weeks.
 Probably partly diet, but maybe thanks to magnesium!

 Are there any side effects of taking magnesium?